Making cabbage production safe and competitive

 This lack of information often resulted in severe infestations of pests such as the diamondback moth (Plutella xylostella) and cabbage webworm (Hellula undalis) or in the excessive use of phytosanitary products that are harmful to consumer health, which often led to Senegalese cabbages being turned back at borders due to high toxic residue levels.
 In this context, national production suffered crop losses of 60% to 80%, and only 50% of production was of exportable quality.
 There were also devastating environmental effects and large price fluctuations resulting from a synchronized production cycle that flooded markets with cabbages during exactly the same period.

-The project to support sustainable and competitive cabbage production sought to revitalize cabbage farming through the following activities:
+The project aiming to support sustainable and competitive cabbage production sought to revitalize cabbage farming through the following activities:

 (i) production: support for farmers in growing quality cabbage (in accordance with Codex standards) and dissemination of good agricultural practices in the Niayes area;